 “Maxwell didn’t die?”
 Josephine asked, a small flame of hope blooming in her heart.

-“No. He might when he pops back out with no idea what he’s dealing with.”
-Walker huffed, “I thought protagonists were supposed to be more… heroic and inspiring, I think?
+“No. He might when he pops back out with no idea what he is dealing with.”
+Walker huffed, running an agitated hand through her hair, “I thought protagonists were supposed to be more… heroic and inspiring, I think?
 He’s a bit of a dandy.”

 Josephine winced, recalling the many faux-pas he had made while conversing with the nobles loitering around Haven before she could drag him into etiquette lessons which he had never encountered during his stay at the Ostwick Circle.
 His family did not train him as heir and had the explosion at the Conclave never occurred, he wouldn’t have needed such education.
 His upbringing or lack of it however did not detract from his abundant charisma which attracted wet behind the ear recruits of any species or gender.
 It was an odd combination.
-“He fights well,” she protested, “and he is improving.”
+“He fights well,” she weakly protested, for his behavior reflected upon her own competency, “and he is improving.”

 Her rejoinder was met with a flat look.
 “Uh huh,” Walker said mildly, revealing her own familiarity with the man.
 “At least he has Dorian with him.
-I must admit - if the game hadn’t flat out told me that he could succeed and save the day… year, I wouldn’t have believed that there was even a chance.
+I must admit - if the game hadn’t flat out told me that he could succeed, I wouldn’t have believed that there was even a chance.
 Even now, I’m not a hundred percent sure – which is why I am here planning on returning to Redcliffe instead of following the masses to Rivain.”

 “What happens next?”
 Cullen asked.

 “The Herald,” Walker shook her head, “Maxwell Trevelyan,” she corrected, “defeats the Magister with his companions.
 He and Dorian reverse time to undo everything that has happened in the past year.
 All of this,” she motioned at the violet and green skies above the canopy, “is fixed.
-The protagonist saves the day.
+The protagonist saves the day... year.
 Voila.
-Depending on his decision, the Inquisition will obtain allied or conscripted mages.”
+Depending on his decision, the Inquisition will obtain either allied or conscripted mages.”

 Walker hummed, tapping her bottom lip with an index finger, “Ok.”
 She spoke of a future, “The House of Repose is killing all of your attempts to reinstate your family as a trading power in Orlais because of a century old contract taken out by the Du Paraquettes.
 You’ll succeed once you bring the Du Paraquettes back into the gentry.”
 Then, she spoke of a past, “Cullen survived the fall of the Ferelden Circle by being trapped in a magical Faraday cage and upon being rescued, begged the Warden to kill everyone in the Harrowing Chamber, not just the blood mages and the abominations, which gets awkward as fuck if the Warden is of mage origin.”

 Cullen was developing a tick at the corner of his jaw but held his tongue.
 Josephine wondered whether his anger was due to the offense of having his memories bare or being viewed as nothing more than a character, losing sentience and choice with the title.
 Perhaps both.
 (No one is just a creation of a puppeteer.
 We are all children of the Maker, guided by his light and wisdom.
 Fate is not set in stone.
-She adjusts, she adapts, she feels and thinks and loves and hates.)
+We experience, adapt, feel and think and love and hate.)
 “How much do you believe in the future that your game has predetermined?”

 “Tainted?!”
 Cullen exclaimed.